faisalnizam/terraform-gke/README.md

 Root module consists of 3 modules which calls during deployment:
 - `gke-sa` - module for creating service account for GKE cluster nodes.
 - `gke` - module for deploying GKE clusters.
-- `helm` - module for deploying Helm charts on GKE cluster.
 Each module contains README.md file with short description.

 #### Input variables